Shiva Tandava Stotra: Etymology

 In Sanskrit, tāṇḍava (nominative case: tāṇḍavam) means a frantic dance; stotra (nominative case: stotram) means a panegyric, or a hymn of praise.
 The entire compound can be translated as "Hymn of praise of Shiva's dance".

 Verse

 The stotra has 16 syllables per line of the quatrain, with laghu (short syllable) and guru (long syllable) characters alternating; the poetic meter is iambic octameter by definition.
 There are 17 quatrains in total.

 Both the ninth and tenth quatrains of this hymn conclude with lists of Shiva's epithets as destroyer, even the destroyer of death itself.
-Alliteration and onomatopoeia create rolling waves of resounding beauty in this example of Hindu devotional poetry.
+Alliteration and onomatopoeia are used frequently.

 In the final quatrain of the poem, after tiring of rampaging across the earth, Ravana asks, "When will I be happy?"
 Because of the intensity of his prayers and ascetic meditation, of which this hymn was an example, Ravana received great power from Shiva, as well as a celestial sword called Chandrahasa.